surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 - Zone Metadata
 - Other Sample Formats other than .wav
 - Content Browser
+- The UI can work if theres no audio thread
 - Error reporting
    - those warnigns in riff_memfile
    - what sort of object?